maxsitt/insect-detect-docs/docs/index.md

 ([Wagner, 2020](https://doi.org/10.1146/annurev-ento-011019-025151){target=_blank}),
 as well as to design effective conservation strategies ([Harvey et al., 2020](https://doi.org/10.1038/s41559-019-1079-8){target=_blank}).
-Automated monitoring methods can extend the ecologists' toolbox and yield multidimensional data as output, with a comparatively low time and labor input ([Besson et al., 2022](https://doi.org/10.1111/ele.14123){target=_blank}).
+Automated monitoring methods can be used to extend the ecologists' toolbox and yield multidimensional data as output, with a comparatively low time and labor input ([Besson et al., 2022](https://doi.org/10.1111/ele.14123){target=_blank}).
-Standardized methods that are easily accessible and reproducible could furthermore decentralize monitoring efforts and strengthen the integration of independent biodiversity observations (e.g. Citizen Science) ([K&uuml;hl et al., 2020](https://doi.org/10.1016/j.oneear.2020.09.010){target=_blank}).
+If these novel methods are standardized, and easily accessible and reproducible, they could furthermore decentralize monitoring efforts and strengthen the integration of independent biodiversity observations (e.g. Citizen Science) ([K&uuml;hl et al., 2020](https://doi.org/10.1016/j.oneear.2020.09.010){target=_blank}).

 A range of different sensors can be used for automated insect monitoring